Skip to content

 Configuration Performance Note

-Semantic pooling + positional anchoring 58.80 Full LCA
+Semantic Pooling + Positional Anchoring 58.80 Full LCA

-Sparse only Severe degradation Irreversible information loss
+Pure Sparsity Severe Decrease Irreversible information loss

 Key Findings